 MEMOIRS OF A BROKEN HEART 2

 We had just driven for about three minutes before it dawned on me that Akinyele was in the car with us.
 I thought this young man said it was a coincidence?
 Doesn’t he have plans of his own?
-Or from coincidence, it’s now a divine arrangement.
-I was in the front sit, playing with Shirley, while keeping a tab on Akinyele, the master chef cum waiter who would not stay away from my family.
+Or from it being a coincidence, it’s now a divine arrangement.
+I was in the front seat, playing with Shirley while keeping a tab on Akinyele, the master chef cum waiter who would not stay away from my family.

-As I looked from the rare mirror i saw Akinyele whispering something to Chioma.
+As I looked in the rare mirror I saw Akinyele whispering something to Chioma.
 I quickly raised my voice and asked him – “Akinyele, where can we drop you.”

 “Akinyele!”
 I said out loud.

 “Yes!”
 Akin answered.

 “Why do you ask?”

 “O, I see.
 You are a real son of the Yoruba land, and as such, I’m sure you are very respectful.
 Akinyele Solarin, we will drop you off first before I come down from this car.
 That’s final!”